 ----- Affected Products -----

-9.11.4-P1 are vulnerable.
-This includes bind-server as originally packaged in
+applied is vulnerable to this.
+This includes Cups as originally packaged in

 ----- Scope and Impact of this Vulnerability -----

 Allows for a remote user to crash a Cups server by sending a print request with

 This vulnerability can be fixed by applying the patch from commit